 Let’s face it, there are so many options presented at any gun store or counter.
 It’s mind boggling and hard to know where to begin when making that difficult choice.
 I didn’t start out a Glock user.
-There have been many different pistols for me over the years including, Sig Sauer, M&P, and Springfield to name a few.
+As a firearms instructor, I can choose from anything including, Sig Sauer, M&P, Walther, Springfield, and Ruger to name a few.
 So, how did I end up with Glock?

 I resisted Glock over a number of years because, well, they are pretty ugly and blocky looking.
 I wanted something sleeker and more appealing!
 I loved my Sig Sauer but that magazine price of $55 (each magazine!!!) made it feel sinful to buy a lot of mags for training.
 They didn’t seem to perform better than any other manufacturers mags so it started feeling like they were charging more because they could.